 It's a favourite of our sister site road.cc whose reviewer Stu said: "When out for four or five hours riding purely on a mix of gravel byways and smaller dry, dirt trails, that steady, confidence-inspiring steering just lets you get on with the job of ticking off the miles and enjoying the scenery."

-For actually quite a lot less than £1,000 Claud Butler's Primal is one of the cheapest gravel bikes we've encountered but anybody with limited funds won't feel short-changed as it provides an impressive ride experience across a wide range of terrain.
+For actually quite a lot less than £1,000 Claud Butler's Primal is one of the cheapest gravel bikes we've encountered, but anyone considering this budget friendly bike won't feel short-changed as it provides an impressive ride experience across a wide range of terrain.
 However, while it puts forward a good argument for being all the budget drop-bar bike you might ever need, a look at the price-point-focused spec sheet suggests it's not necessarily all the drop-bar bike you'd ever want.

-Check out the £729.99 Claud Butler Radical for a bike at a very reasonable price with a rather better spec based on Shimano's 8-speed Claris groupset.
+For a notch more, the £729.99 Claud Butler Radical is also a bike at a very reasonable price with a better specced Shimano's 8-speed Claris groupset.

 The Sonder Camino Al is an adventure bike from outdoor specialists Alpkit.
-Sonder is their bike brand and, as with the rest of their products, aims to provide great value for money.
-The Camino proves to be a versatile ride for a variety of conditions whilst being great value.
-This is a bike that enjoys going off-road but would also be quite happy taking you longer distances on tarmac too.
+Sonder is the company's bike brand and, as with the rest of their products, it aims to provide great value for money.
+The Camino proves to be a versatile ride for a variety of conditions whilst being of great value.
+This is a bike that enjoys going off-road but would also be quite happy taking you longer distances on tarmac, too.

-The bias - and the way the bike is specced certainly corroborates this – is towards off-road adventuring.
+The bias - and the way the bike is specced certainly affirms this – is towards off-road adventuring.
 The comfortable position is perfect for gravel excursions or riding long distances loaded with luggage, but for my preferences is just a little too upright for longer (proper) road rides.
-It’s a do anything bike with a definite off-road flavour, but above all, it’s a bike to have fun with at a price that belies its capabilities.
+It’s a do-anything bike with a definite off-road flavour, but above all, it’s a bike to have fun with at a price that belies its capabilities.

 Marin's Four Corners might make the most of the current bikepacking and adventure trend to sell itself, but at heart, it's an affordable off-road tourer with planted handling and a versatile steel frame.

 The Specialized Diverge E5 brings the US company’s adventure and gravel bike design down to an attractive price point and produces a package that works well in a multitude of uses.
-With the stock tyres it’s a solid and dependable road bike for road riding and commuting, but needs a tyre swap to open it up to more varied terrain, whereupon it’s decently capable for rough stuffing.
+With the stock tyres, it’s a solid and dependable bike for road riding and commuting, but needs a tyre swap to open it up to more varied terrain, where it will be decently capable for the rougher stuff.

 The 8.8 has been replaced by the £700 Boardman ADV 8.6 if your budget is limited.